The internet is flooded with information about the benefits of mindfulness and meditation.

 Another difference between the two traditions is how they are taught.
 Mindfulness can be learned through reading a book or attending an informal or community-run meditation class.
 It can also be learned through participation in a clinical program, such as Mindfulness-Based Stress Reduction or Mindfulness-Based Cognitive Therapy.
 TM is taught exclusively by certified teachers.

 The two traditions have been applied clinically in similar ways.
-TM may be useful in relieving PTSD symptomology (Kang et al., 2018), although these findings have yet to be tested in a randomized control trial.
+TM may be useful in relieving symptoms of post-traumatic stress disorder (Kang et al., 2018), although these findings have yet to be tested in a randomized control trial.

 Because of TM’s focus on relaxation, it has also been studied as a treatment adjunct for hypertension and other cardiovascular issues.
 The regular practice of TM may have the potential to reduce blood pressure (Anderson, Liu, & Kryscio, 2008).

-Mindfulness has also been studied in the treatment of disorders such as obsessive-compulsive disorder, depression, and post-traumatic stress disorder; applied in hospital settings through Mindfulness-Based Stress Reduction, and combined with behavioral therapy techniques in Mindfulness-Based Cognitive Therapy.
+Mindfulness has also been studied in the treatment of disorders such as obsessive-compulsive disorder, depression, and post-traumatic stress disorder; applied in hospital settings through Mindfulness-Based Stress Reduction; and combined with behavioral therapy techniques in Mindfulness-Based Cognitive Therapy.

 Both TM and mindfulness meditation may be well suited for treatment, as they are easy to administer in group settings and also well liked by many participants.

-Is Mantra and Zen Meditation Different from Mindfulness?
+Are Mantra and Zen Meditation Different From Mindfulness?

 Mantra meditation and Zen meditation both differ from mindfulness.
 Mantra meditation, which encompasses transcendental meditation, involves repeating a phrase throughout the meditation practice.

 Zen meditation originates from Zen Buddhism and has the purpose of helping practitioners understand the world differently.
-The focus is on strict discipline and attentional control for the achievement of a specific state of mind.
+The focus is on strict discipline and attention control for the achievement of a specific state of mind.

 The mantra is the object of concentration during the meditation and is said repeatedly.
 It is used as a tool to help the meditator override mental speech and stay focused on the practice (Lynch et al., 2018).